Discontinuance Application Of Verizon Select Services Inc

 affected customers of the proposed discontinuance by letters sent via first class U.S. mail on

 September 21, 2012.
 VSSI states that it is considered non-dominant with respect to the services to be

 In accordance with section 63.71(c) of the Commission’s rules, VSSI’s application will be

 deemed to be granted automatically on the 31st day after the release date of this public notice, unless the

 Commission notifies VSSI that the grant will not be automatically effective.
-In the application and
+In its notice to customers,

-notices to customers, VSSI indicates that on or after February 15, 2013 and subject to Commission
+VSSI indicates that on or after November 21, 2012 and subject to Commission authorization, it plans to

-authorization, VSSI plans to no longer offer Frame Relay service to the public subject to certain
+no longer offer its Private Line services to the public subject to certain grandfathering restrictions

 Comments objecting to this application must be filed with the Commission on or before